kimdurante/gis-workshop-waml-template/content/layers.md

 ---
 layout: default
-title: Preparing Data
+title: Layers
 nav_order: 2
 ---

-## Preparing Data
+## Layer-Level Data Workflows

 * Load all data into a directory (folder) and connect to the folder in ArcCatalog.